The poem “No Men Are Foreign" by James Kirkup

 19. Of air that is everywhere our own.

-👉 He adds that the air we pollute belongs to all of us.
+👉 He explains that the air we pollute through violence belongs equally to all people across the globe.

 20. Remember, no men are foreign, and no countries strange.